-Heartburn symptoms and GORD symptoms (gastro-oesophageal reflux disease)
+Heartburn symptoms and GORD (gastro-oesophageal reflux disease) symptoms

 When swallowing, food passes down the throat and through the oesophagus to the stomach.
 Normally a muscular valve called the lower oesophageal sphincter (LOS) opens to allow food into the stomach (or to permit belching), then it closes again.
 Then the stomach releases strong acids to help break down the food.
 But if the lower oesophageal sphincter opens too often or does not close tight enough, stomach acid and other stomach contents can reflux or seep back into the oesophagus, damaging it and causing the burning sensation we know as heartburn.